xebia/aws-iac-analyzer/README.md

 ---
 - **NEW** ** Language Localization Support:
   - Select your preferred language from the Output Language in Optional Settings menu
-  - Currently supports English and Japanese
+  - Currently supports English, Japanese and Spanish
   - Language selection affects analysis results, recommendations, and detailed explanations
   - Consistent localization across all file types (CloudFormation, Terraform, CDK, PDF documents, and architecture diagrams)
+  - Interested in adding a new language?
+Check our [localization guide](/localization/README.md) for detailed instructions
 ---
 - **NEW** ** Interactive Analyzer Assistant chatbot:
   - Ask questions about analysis results